eranxbe/Flask-Playwright/README.md

 The test automation module contains an implementation created as a modular approach that helps maintain the code and keeps it simple.

 ## Database
-I started the project by importing data from json file, but I decided to implement database using sqlite3.
+I started the project by importing data from json file, but I decided to implement database using sqlite3 and SQLAlchemy.

 ## Future Plans